mgoulish/mercury/README.md

-###Running the Demos
+###Running the Test Files

-  The only 'demo' that is tested right now is the small script  mercury/mercury/test -- and it is on the command line in the run-script at 'mercury/mercury/r'.
-So it gets run automatically when you type ./r in that directory.
+  There is a growing collection of tests scripts in the directory  mercury/mercury/tests.
+They are designed to illustrate different aspects of Mercury.
+You can run them by using the 'r' script in mercury/mercury and editing it to have the test script you want on the command line, or you can just start Mercury and type "inc tests/05_addresses" or whatever.

-  The test script includes one other file with the 'inc' command -- a file called 'versions' which defines two different versions of the router code.
+  The test scripts includes one other file with the 'inc' command -- a file called 'versions' which defines two different versions of the router code.

   You will also need to change that 'versions' file to point to one or more versions that you have installed on your system, and then change the 'test' file to only use your versions.
 (If you only define one version, then it will be the default and will get used whenever you create a new router if you just don't use the 'version' arg in the 'routers' command.